Bookmobile Modified Service

 • The Hamilton Public Library is committed to providing employment accommodation processes for library employees and job applicants.
 The Library will notify its employees and the public about the availability of accommodation for job applicants and for employees with disabilities.

 • The Library will meet the accessibility needs of persons with disabilities in a timely manner.
-When communicating with a person with a disability, the Library will do so in a manner that takes into account the person’s disability.
+When communicating with a person with a disability, the Library will do so in a way that takes into account the person’s disability, as directed by that individual.

 Definitions